kaltura/playkit-js-skip/README.md

   //   }
   // });

-  // config - in the Plugin level - (global for all entries) const kalturaPlayer = KalturaPlayer.setup({
+  // 2.
+Config - in the Plugin level - (global for all entries)
+  const kalturaPlayer = KalturaPlayer.setup({
     ...config,
     plugins: {